COMPLAINTS HANDLING POLICY

-COMPLAINTS HANDLING POLICYWe value your business and do not wish you to have any reason to be unhappy with us.
-We are confident of providing a high quality service.
+We value our business and do not wish you to have any reason to be unhappy with us.
+We are confident in providing a high quality service.
 It is therefore important that you raise any concerns you may have with us immediately so that we may address them.
 This will help us to improve our standards.

 Our complaints procedure

-If you are dissatisfied with the service received or if you are dissatisfied with regard to a charge on a bill received, please first contact the member of staff who is dealing with your matter and they will try to resolve your concerns informally.
-Our aim will always be to deal with your concerns as quickly as possible and without recourse to any formal complaints procedure, if that is possible.
-If it is clear that you remain dissatisfied, the member of staff will inform you of the existence of our formal complaints procedure by sending you a copy of this procedure
+If you are dissatisfied with the service received or if you are dissatisfied with regards to a charge on a bill received, please first contact a member of staff who is dealing with your matter who they will then try to resolve your concerns informally.
+Our aim will always be to deal with your concerns as quickly as possible and without recourse to any formal complaints procedure.
+If it is clear that you remain discontented, the member of staff will inform you of the existence of our formal complaints procedure by sending you a copy of this procedure.

-You should contact Mr Riaz Gull, our Complaints Handling Director in writing either by email at firstname.lastname@example.org or by post at 65 Staines Road, Hounslow, TW3 3HW.
-Please outline the cause of your dissatisfaction and if possible, the action you would like us to take in order to remedy that dissatisfaction.
+You should contact Muhammad Riaz Gull, our Complaints Handling Director in writing either by email at firstname.lastname@example.org or by post at 65 Staines Road, Hounslow, TW3 3HW.
+Please outline the cause of your complaint and if possible, the action you would like us to take in order to remedy that complaint.

 We will acknowledge receipt of your complaint within five working days and inform you of the name of the person who is dealing with your complaint.
-Your complaint will be acknowledged within 5 working days and a thorough investigation undertaken.
-We will record your complaint in our central register which is reviewed regularly by the firm.
+Your complaint will be acknowledged within 5 working days and a thorough investigation undertaken and recorded in our central register which is reviewed regularly by the firm.

 The person investigating the complaint will have full access to all the information and personnel that they require to investigate your complaint properly.
 They may contact you directly to discuss and confirm your heads of complaints and request any further information from you to assist the investigation.
 We will ask the person investigating the complaint to recommend the action which they believe would be recommended by the Legal Ombudsman if the complaint was referred to their office.